anthony-mills/procedural_dungeon/README.md

 # Dungeon Generator PhaserJS Plugin

-Plugin to make the procedural generation of mazes and dungeons easy with PhaserJS.
+PhaserJS plugin to make the procedural generation of mazes and dungeons easy.

-# Usage
+## Usage

 Usage of the plugin for the generation of a dungeon is fairly straight forward.